singularityhub/singularity-hpc/paper/paper.md

 as command line aliases.
-With over 150 containers readily avilable from biocontainers [@da2017biocontainers] to Nvidia's Container Catalog [@noauthor_undated-kp] to brain imaging data structure apps [@gorgolewski2017bids], to core containers on Docker Hub [@noauthor_undated-xn], and software from [@gamblin2015spack] made available via the Autamus registry [@autamus], with just a few clicks you quickly can assemble your own collection of custom containers modules for yourself or your user base.
+With over 150 containers readily avilable from biocontainers [@da2017biocontainers] to Nvidia's Container Catalog [@noauthor_undated-kp] to brain imaging data structure apps [@gorgolewski2017bids], to core containers on Docker Hub [@noauthor_undated-xn], and software from package managers like Spack [@gamblin2015spack] made available via the Autamus registry [@autamus], with just a few clicks you quickly can assemble your own collection of custom containers modules for yourself or your user base.

 ## Background

 Using environment modules on high performance computing clusters is a common trend.
-Although writing the recipes can be complex and beyond the ability of the scientific user, it's a fairly common practice for cluster administrators to provide a set of natively installed recipes for their users.
+Although writing the recipes can be complex and beyond the ability of the scientific user [@noauthor_undated-bt], it's a fairly common practice for cluster administrators to provide a set of natively installed recipes for their users.
 The practice is so common that it's fairly easy to find repositories of lua files shared in version control (e.g., https://github.com/OSGConnect/modulefiles), or even generation of module files with well known package managers [@noauthor_undated-dj, @noauthor_undated-ae].
 Using containers in this context is also not a novel idea [@noauthor_undated-rc, @noauthor_undated-rj].
 However, the majority of these approaches and tools do not make the process of installing container modules easy.
 They either require a root user to build, writing complex recipes, or using a less than simple command line interface.